School of Education careers support

 LJMU graduates from these programmes have successfully secured career opportunities in early years, primary or secondary teacher training, social work training, nursery management, or as resident care officers, senior support workers or learning support officers.

 Our Learning Development Support programme provides routes into support roles for a range of educational age groups.
-While primary teaching qualifications provide you with Qualified Teacher Status (QTS) so you are fully prepared for the classroom as a Newly Qualified Teacher (NQT).
+While primary teaching qualifications provide you with Qualified Teacher Status (QTS) so you are fully prepared for the classroom as an Early Career Teacher (ETC).

-We offer routes into teaching through our University-led and school-led (School Direct) PGDE (Postgraduate Diploma in Education) and PGCE (Postgraduate Certificate in Education) courses with Qualified Teacher Status.
+We offer routes into teaching through our University-led and school-led PGCE (Postgraduate Certificate in Education) courses with Qualified Teacher Status.
 We also offer a strong portfolio of Masters courses and continuing professional development courses for educators and other professionals working in the area of education.
 Our specialist Masters courses cover areas such as education in the global context, Montessori education, and digital literacies, we also offer a research programme.

 How we'll help you achieve your dream career